tom-pollak/each-way-matcher/README.md

 ```

 or
-- run with run.sh
+- Run with run.sh
-- use cron.sh in a cron job or to write to output to log files (recommended)
+- Use cron.sh in a cron job or to write to output to log files (recommended)